Natural Color Uses and Applications

-What Ingredients Are Used to Create Natural Colors in Sports Food and Drink?
+Ingredients Used to Create Natural Colors in Sports Food and Drink

 As more consumers demand naturally sourced products, manufacturers are finding new ways to pigment their sports nutrition products naturally.
 While you can use many vegetables, plants, minerals, fruits, and other natural materials for the colors they produce, some of the most common include: anthocyanin, chlorophyll, betanin, beta-carotene, and carmine.

 It is used in water-soluble pigments found in cherries, strawberries, blueberries, and raspberries that produce deep blue and purple colors.